 Outdoor adventures are synonymous with Israel, thanks to its year-round fabulous weather.
 Make sure to pack your hiking boots if you plan on climbing one of the hundreds of mountains dotted throughout the country.
 Expect to spot ancient landmarks, untouched nature, and stunning scenery no matter where you go.
 Here are some useful tips before you venture out!

-If unpolluted views, desert-drenched scenery, and camping under the stars sound appealing, then head right over to the peace and tranquility that is Mitzpe Ramon.
+If unpolluted views, desert-drenched scenery, and camping under the stars sound appealing, then head right over to the peace and tranquility that is The Ramon Crater (Mitzpe Ramon).
 You’ll find the world’s biggest geological landform (makhtesh) at the Ramon Crater, a unique geological phenomenon that formed over millions of years in the Negev Desert.
 Measuring 40km long and somewhere between two to 10 kilometers wide, make sure to stop by the visitor’s center at the edge of the crater to learn about the first Israeli astronaut, Ilan Ramon.

 Beach & Party in Eilat